Updated by Lexi Rodrigo on March 10, 2018

 “Our platform is designed to be used by non-technical course creators that want a very easy-to-use platform in order to create courses quickly and efficiently.” – Rob MacLeod, Aktiv Mind LMS

-From $1/month per student; 15-day free trial; learn more here
+From free, $1/month per student per month, to $15 one-time fee per student; 15-day free trial; learn more here

 Pricing at CertSpring can be done whichever way you prefer: either $1 per student per month OR $15 per student as a one-off payment.
 In other words, if you think your students will stick around for 15 months or more then the one-off payment option might save you money in the long term.
 CertSpring also offers a forever free plan if you have no more than 5 students, so it’s good for a small pilot.